An Unexpected Rational Blowdown: Introduction

 Using the setting of~\cite{PS2}, we will describe the unexpected $\Q$HD fillings by means of these immersed disk arrangements.
 In turn, the arrangements are encoded via {\em braided wiring diagrams with tangencies}; braided wiring diagrams were first introduced in \cite{ARVOLA} as a tool to study complex line arrangements.
 To get a filling of the given link, we need to fix the boundary braid of the arrangement, up to isotopy.
 Inspired by \cite{CS}, we develop diagrammatic moves that preserve the boundary monodromy, and then construct a new family of fillings from standard smoothings via a series of moves.
 As our examples demonstrate, this gives a useful strategy to create interesting 4-manifolds in certain situations.
 These tools may have further applications in the study of complex curves and surfaces in symplectic 4-manifolds.

-From the de Jong--van Straten correspondence and non-existence of the corresponding $\Q$HD smoothings, it follows that the combinatorial arrangement producing our $\Q$HD filling cannot be realized by an analytic deformation of the corresponding curve germ.
+From the de Jong--van Straten correspondence and non-existence of the corresponding $\Q$HD smoothings, it follows that the combinatorial arrangements producing our $\Q$HD fillings cannot be realized by analytic deformations of the corresponding curve germs.
 We do not know how to prove this deformation non-realizability by a direct argument for analytic deformation of plane curves; it would be interesting to investigate this phenomenon further.

 Given the significance of rational blowdown in 4-manifold topology, a natural question is whether our new rational blowdown can be used to construct any interesting exotica.
 So far we have not been able to produce anything novel.
 However, we can, for example, embed the corresponding symplectic plumbing into an elliptic fibration and use standard techniques to obtain some basic examples of exotic manifolds.